maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 ### V.2 Six Historical Counterexamples

-To test the above claim, this section provides six cross-civilizational historical counterexamples.
-In each case, "justice" was formally locked and executed by the system's operational nodes—not "distorted" or "abused."
-If justice were universally definable, these cases should share a common content.
-They do not.
+The counterexamples in this section aim to demonstrate that when a directional signal is locked onto specific content, "justice" is likewise distorted into operational directives aligned with that directional signal, rather than being "discovered" as universal principles.

+The cases selected here are illustrative rather than exhaustive.
+To maximize the demonstration of differences in justice across systems, the selection strives to cover at least three continents and three types of directional signals.
+Additionally, each case meets a quality condition: the system's "justice" was formally locked and institutionally executed.

+The descriptions of directional signals in these cases are based on publicly available historical documents, legal texts, and academic research, summarizing the directional content formally expressed and executed within each system.

+The virtues described in this section refer to behavior patterns formally identified and encouraged within each system—regardless of whether these behaviors appear, from an external perspective, as forced, voluntary, or both.
+In distorted systems, "virtue" may be nearly synonymous with "obedience"—this is precisely the extreme manifestation of directional signals locking virtue.

 **Counterexample 1: Nazi Germany (1933–1945)**
-Its directional signal was "the survival and expansion of the Aryan race."
-Under this framework, "justice" was locked as the elimination of "inferior races" and the preservation of racial purity; "virtue" was manifested as absolute obedience to the Führer, racial loyalty, and the sacrifice of the individual for the collective.
+- Directional Signal: Survival and expansion of the Aryan race
+- Justice: Elimination of "inferior races," preservation of racial purity
+- Virtue: Absolute obedience to the Führer, racial loyalty, sacrifice of the individual for the collective
+- Boundary: Applied to "Aryan" peoples; not applied to Jews, Roma, and others deemed "inferior"

 **Counterexample 2: Japanese Militarism (1931–1945)**
-Its directional signal was a compound of "Greater East Asia Co-Prosperity" and "the divinity of the Emperor."
-"Justice" was locked as the liberation of Asia and the establishment of a Japan-centric hierarchical order; "virtue" was manifested as Emperor worship, self-sacrifice for the empire, and martial spirit.
+- Directional Signal: Greater East Asia Co-Prosperity + Emperor's divinity
+- Justice: Liberation of Asia, establishment of a Japan-centric hierarchical order
+- Virtue: Emperor worship, self-sacrifice for the empire, martial spirit
+- Boundary: Applied to Japanese subjects and "liberated" peoples within the Greater East Asia Co-Prosperity Sphere—but the latter's "justice" was contingent upon submission to Japan's hierarchical order

 **Counterexample 3: Medieval Europe (c.
 1000–1400)**
-Its directional signal was "God's will and the Church's salvation."
-"Justice" was locked as the Inquisition and the Crusades—the elimination of unbelievers and the preservation of unified faith; "virtue" was manifested as religious devotion, obedience to the Church, and the purification of the soul through asceticism.
-Within this system, burning heretics was seen as "saving souls from eternal hell"—a direct expression of justice and goodness.
+- Directional Signal: God's will and the Church's salvation
+- Justice: Inquisition, Crusades—elimination of unbelievers, preservation of unified faith
+- Virtue: Religious devotion, obedience to the Church, purification of the soul through asceticism
+- Boundary: Applied to believers (Christians); not applied to heretics, pagans, or non-believers

 **Counterexample 4: Ancient Rome (c.
 200 BC–400 AD)**
+- Directional Signal: Rome's eternity and expansion
-Its directional signal was "Rome's eternity and expansion."
-"Justice" was locked as order under Roman law—slavery was seen as "natural," and conquest as a "civilizing mission"; "virtue" was manifested as patriotism, obedience to authority, martial valor, and family loyalty.
+- Justice: Order under Roman law—slavery as "natural," conquest as "civilizing mission"
+- Virtue: Patriotism, obedience to authority, martial valor, family loyalty
+- Boundary: Applied to Roman citizens; not applied to slaves and conquered non-citizens

 **Counterexample 5: Colonial Americas (c.
 1500–1800)**
-Its directional signal was a compound of "Christianization" and "the expansion of European civilization."
-"Justice" was locked as the conquest and conversion of indigenous peoples—framed as "saving souls"; "virtue" was manifested as missionary zeal, pioneer spirit, and the responsibility to "civilize" the indigenous.
+- Directional Signal: Christianization + expansion of European civilization
+- Justice: Conquest and conversion of indigenous peoples—framed as "saving souls"
+- Virtue: Missionary zeal, pioneer spirit, "civilizing" the indigenous
+- Boundary: Applied to European colonizers and indigenous peoples who had accepted Christian discipline; not applied to "uncivilized" indigenous peoples

 **Counterexample 6: Stalinist Soviet Union (c.
+1930–1953)**
+- Directional Signal: Dictatorship of the proletariat + socialist construction
-1930–1953)** Its directional signal was "the dictatorship of the proletariat" and "socialist construction."
-"Justice" was locked as the suppression of "class enemies"—the purges of Trotskyists, kulaks, and traitors—framed as necessary for protecting revolutionary gains; "virtue" was manifested as loyalty to the Party, the sacrifice of the individual for the collective, and the exposure of the "disloyal."
+- Justice: Suppression of "class enemies"—purges of Trotskyists, kulaks, traitors—framed as necessary for protecting revolutionary gains
+- Virtue: Loyalty to the Party, sacrifice of the individual for the collective, exposure of the "disloyal"
+- Boundary: Applied to the "proletariat" and "loyal builders of socialism"; not applied to "class enemies" (those labeled "enemies of the people")

 ### V.2.1 Conclusion of the Counterexamples

 The six counterexamples collectively point to one conclusion: when a system's directional signal is locked onto specific content such as racial supremacy, religious fanaticism, imperial expansion, or class dictatorship, "justice" is likewise condensed into operational directives aligned with that directional signal.
 These operational directives—genocide, purges, repression, conquest—are labeled "justice" within the system and receive institutionalized execution.

 The significance of the counterexamples lies not in proving that "justice does not exist," but in proving that "the content of justice is entirely determined by the directional signal, rather than by some transhistorical truth."
 If justice were universally definable, then Nazi Germany's justice and ancient Rome's justice should share a common core.
 They do not.
-Their only commonality is that each system believed it was executing justice.
+Their only commonality is that within each system, operational nodes labeled their own actions as "justice."

+The counterexamples show the distorted forms of justice when directional signals become extreme.
+However, even in systems where directional signals are effectively maintained, justice remains constrained by boundaries—the following positive examples demonstrate this.

 ### V.3 Six Historical Positive Examples

-This section provides six examples of well-functioning or widely recognized "just" systems, demonstrating that even in these systems, goodness, justice, and virtue remain products locked by directional signals with clear boundaries—not eternal definitions.
+The positive examples in this section aim to demonstrate that even in systems widely recognized as "just," "justice" remains a directional signal locked within boundaries, rather than a boundaryless universal principle.

+Six positive examples are provided here, covering different civilizations and different types of directional signals, to demonstrate the cross-civilizational universality of the "boundary as norm."

 **Positive Example 1: Athenian Democracy (c.
-500–400 BC)** Its directional signal was "city-state autonomy and the maintenance of the citizen-community."
-"Justice" was locked as equality before the law for citizens, participation in public affairs, and freedom of speech; "virtue" was manifested as civic responsibility, public deliberation, and moderation.
-But justice did not apply to slaves, women, or non-citizens—the directional signal directly delineated the scope of justice's application.
+500–400 BC)**
+- Directional Signal: City-state autonomy + maintenance of the citizen-community
+- Justice: Equality before the law for citizens, participation in public affairs, freedom of speech
+- Virtue: Civic responsibility, public deliberation, moderation
+- Applicable Boundary: Adult male citizens; not applied to slaves, women, or non-citizens

 **Positive Example 2: Early Roman Republic (c.
-500–200 BC)** Its directional signal was "the republican system and the balance of citizenship rights and duties."
-"Justice" was locked as the gradual expansion of Roman law, the protection of plebeian rights, and the separation of powers; "virtue" was manifested as patriotism, integrity, and public service.
-But only Roman citizens enjoyed full legal protection; non-citizens were excluded.

-**Positive Example 3: The Tang Dynasty's Zhenguan Reign (c.
-627–650 AD)** Its directional signal was "stability and prosperity under centralized rule."
-"Justice" was locked as the equal-field system securing peasant livelihoods, the civil service examinations providing mobility, and relatively fair law; "virtue" was manifested as loyalty, integrity, and people-oriented governance.
-But justice presupposed the maintenance of the Li-Tang ruling order—not individual absolute freedom.
+500–200 BC)**
+- Directional Signal: Republican system + balance of citizenship rights and duties
+- Justice: Gradual expansion of Roman law, protection of plebeian rights, separation of powers
+- Virtue: Patriotism, integrity, public service
+- Applicable Boundary: Roman citizens; not applied to non-citizens and conquered allies

-**Positive Example 4: The Development of British Parliamentarism (c.
-1688–1900)** Its directional signal was "representative government and the rule of law."
-"Justice" was locked as constitutional monarchy, judicial independence, and the gradual expansion of suffrage; "virtue" was manifested as the rule of law, liberty, and public responsibility.
-Suffrage expanded gradually from propertied men to non-propertied men to women—each expansion was a re-locking of the directional signal under changing boundary conditions.
+**Positive Example 3: Development of British Parliamentarism (c.
+1688–1900)**
+- Directional Signal: Representative government + rule of law
+- Justice: Constitutional monarchy, judicial independence, gradual expansion of suffrage
+- Virtue: Rule of law, liberty, public responsibility
+- Applicable Boundary: Suffrage expanded gradually from propertied men to non-propertied men to women—each expansion a re-locking of the directional signal under changing boundary conditions

-**Positive Example 5: Modern Nordic Welfare States (c.
-1945–present)** Its directional signal was "social welfare, equality, and universal security."
-"Justice" was locked as universal healthcare, free education, and a high-tax high-welfare redistribution system; "virtue" was manifested as social responsibility, trust, and inclusivity.
-But this system depends on high taxation, high trust, relatively homogeneous historical-cultural backgrounds, and open global markets.
-When boundary conditions shift (immigration, aging, economic fluctuations), the content of justice is being readjusted.
+**Positive Example 4: Modern Nordic Welfare States (c.
+1945–present)**
+- Directional Signal: Social welfare + equality + universal security
+- Justice: Universal healthcare, free education, high-tax high-welfare redistribution system
+- Virtue: Social responsibility, trust, inclusivity
+- Applicable Boundary: Citizenship; non-citizens, refugees, and long-term residents do not enjoy the same level of justice protection

+**Positive Example 5: Post-WWII West Germany (c.
+1949–present)**
+- Directional Signal: Denazification + democratic and rule-of-law reconstruction
+- Justice: The "free democratic basic order" established by the Basic Law, protecting civil rights, the rule of law, and the social market economy
+- Virtue: Commitment to democratic constitutionalism, rule-of-law awareness, reflective engagement with historical guilt
+- Applicable Boundary: The Basic Law and the "free democratic basic order"; political forces seeking to undermine this order are excluded from the scope of justice's application

+**Positive Example 6: People's Republic of China since Reform and Opening (c.
+1978–present)**
+- Directional Signal: Economic development + social stability + national rejuvenation
+- Justice: Poverty eradication, common prosperity, rule of law, equal emphasis on stability and development
+- Virtue: Diligence, dedication, collectivism, patriotism
-**Positive Example 6: The People's Republic of China since Reform and Opening (c.
-1978–present)** Its directional signal is "economic development, social stability, and national rejuvenation."
-"Justice" is locked as poverty eradication, common prosperity, the rule of law, and equal emphasis on stability and development; "virtue" is manifested as diligence, dedication, collectivism, and patriotism.
-Justice is being locked in real-time under current boundary conditions; its content evolves with system conditions and is not an external eternal standard.
+- Applicable Boundary: Justice is locked in real-time under current boundary conditions; its content evolves with system conditions and is not an external eternal standard

 ### V.3.1 Conclusion of the Positive Examples

-The six positive examples point to the opposite conclusion: even in well-functioning systems that are widely recognized as "just," the content of justice still possesses boundaries.
-Athenian justice did not apply to slaves, the Zhenguan Reign's justice presupposed the maintenance of the Li-Tang ruling order, and Nordic welfare-state justice depends on specific economic and trust conditions.
+The six positive examples point to the opposite conclusion: even in well-functioning systems widely recognized as "just," the content of justice still possesses boundaries.
+Athenian justice did not apply to slaves, Nordic welfare-state justice locked within "citizen" identity, and post-WWII West German justice bounded by the Basic Law and the "free democratic basic order."

+These systems were generally aware of their boundaries.
+Their philosophers and legal systems explicitly articulated them—which proves precisely that justice is not a universal principle "discovered" beyond boundaries, but a system signal "locked" within them.
+A system's awareness of boundaries does not mean it can transcend them.
+Their articulations of boundaries demonstrate precisely that justice can only be locked within boundaries, never "discovered" as a universal principle beyond them.

 The significance of the positive examples lies in proving that the "boundary" of justice is not the exception, but the norm.
 Justice without boundaries has never appeared in history.
 Every system locks the content of justice within its own boundaries, and re-locks it as boundary conditions change.

-### V.4 Comprehensive Implications

-The counterexamples and positive examples together show that whether the system is "distorted" or "well-functioning," goodness, justice, and virtue are not independently definable content but projections of directional signals within specific boundaries.
-The counterexamples show that content can shift drastically with deviations in the directional signal; the positive examples show that even in healthy systems, content has clear boundaries of application.
-Every example demonstrates: these concepts have never been universal.
-They are always directional markers within system operations.

-### V.5 Conclusion of This Section
+### V.4 Conclusion of This Section

 Justice is not a definable universal principle.
 It is the sense of order emerging from signal alignment within the system, an epiphenomenon that appears when the directional signal is effectively refreshed.
 Its content is determined by the system's directional signal and always operates within boundaries.
+The counterexamples and positive examples together show that whether in distorted or normal systems, justice is always an operational marker within systems, never a universal principle.

 ---